When an old friend calls

 Now, who would be calling on a Saturday night at 8:45?
 It must be important — better rush on over and get that phone 20 feet away from said recliner.
 Who is it?

 Why, it’s our old pal Robo-Caller.
-You know him – he’s that automated voice telling you that your credit card debt is over X number of dollars and your interest rate is over X percent and he is here to help you.
-Except our credit card debt is not over X dollars and the lone credit card we have is at probably the lowest interest rate available.
+You know him — he’s that automated voice telling you that your credit card debt is over X number of dollars and your interest rate is over X percent and he is here to help you.
+Except our credit card debt is not over X dollars and the credit cards we possess have reasonable interest rates — no double-digits, no high teens or mid-20s.

 Of course, Robo doesn’t just represent credit card companies.
 All sorts of businesses employ him.